ansible/awx-operator/README.md

 ```

 ##### Control plane ee from private registry
 The images listed in "ee_images" will be added as globally available Execution Environments.
 The "control_plane_ee_image" will be used to run project updates.
-In order to use a private image for any of these you'll need to use `image_pull_secret` to provide a k8s pull secret to access it.
+In order to use a private image for any of these you'll need to use `image_pull_secrets` to provide a list of k8s pull secrets to access it.
 Currently the same secret is used for any of these images supplied at install time.

 You can create `image_pull_secret`
 ```